outscale/osc-sdk-python/CONTRIBUTING.md

 ## How to submit a contribution

-Thank you for considering contributing to osc_python_sdk.
+Thank you for considering contributing to osc_sdk_python.

 Potential contributions include: